Nothing brings a touch of sunshine and happiness to your head like half head highlights.

 How do I care for highlighted hair?

-The key to maintaining beautiful locks lies in preventative care and a few simple precautions before and after coloring.
+The key to looking after your beautiful locks lies in preventative care and a few simple precautions before and after coloring.

 After you’ve had your new style done, your gorgeous hair will be fragile and more prone to breakage and split ends for a couple of weeks.